idodov/pixoo64-media-album-art/README.md

     *   In Home Assistant, go to "Settings" -> "Devices & Services".
     *   Click on "Helpers".
     *   Click on the "Create Helper" button (lower right).
-    *   Select "Toggle" and give it an appropriate name (e.g., `PIXOO64 Album Art Toggle`).
+    *   Select "Toggle" and give it an appropriate name (e.g., `PIXOO64 Album Art`).
     *   Note the `entity_id` of this helper (e.g., `input_boolean.pixoo64_album_art`); you will need it later for configuration.
+        Make sure that the new helper entity is toggled on.
+If not, the script won't work!
+The reason for this is that sometimes you may want to disable the script, so to do that, just toggle off the helper.

 4.  **Download the Script:**
     *   You can install the script either through HACS (Home Assistant Community Store, which is the recommended method) or by manually downloading the Python file.